skelleyboy/designco/_posts/2022-05-23-5-things-every-new-company-must-have.md

 ***

-### 4. Social Media such as Facebook and Instagram
+### 4. Tools needed to get Social Media such as Facebook and Instagram

 ![](/designco/uploads/frame-3-4.png)

+All you need is your business email to register social media accounts.
+This is a great way to establish and build your new brand and engage with clients and customers.

 ##### **Price -** Free